Tuesday, September 17, 2024

 Not Bill Laimbeer.

 My apologies were a lesson in sincerity.
 This was street ball.
 No one was getting paid and no one got hurt.
-Words rarely escalated to fists, for the East Village had a reputation as a bad neighborhood and bad neighborhoods attract bad people.
+Words rarely escalated to fists, because the East Village had a reputation as a bad neighborhood and bad neighborhoods had bad people.

 Fist fights were common on that block.
 Occasionally I’ lie in bed and hear pops.
 38s, 45s, and 9mms barking in the night like mad dogs.
 The police skipped patrols on that block.
 11th Street belonged to the Rock.